2023 Best Value Legal Professions Master's Degree Schools in Texas

 Best Texas Schools for Affordable Quality for a Master's in Legal Professions

-Our analysis found The University of Texas at Austin to be the best value school for legal professions students who want to pursue a master’s degree in Texas.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+Our 2023 rankings named The University of Texas at Austin the best value school in Texas for legal professions students working on their master’s degree.
+Located in the large city of Austin, UT Austin is a public school with a fairly large student population.

-The average tuition and fees for an in-state graduate student at UT Austin are $12,050 a year.
+In-state tuition fees for graduate students at UT Austin are $12,050 per year.

 Texas A&M College Station graduate students pay an average of $10,733 in in-state tuition and fees each year.